mosra/m.css/doc/documentation/python.rst

     This functionality is *heavily* experimental at the moment.
 It's being used for the upcoming `Magnum Engine <https://magnum.graphics>`_ Python bindings and evolves solely based on that project needs.
-Note that not everything listed below is fully implemented yet --- in particular, the search functionality and :abbr:`reST <reStructuredText>` input processing is currently not yet implemented.

 .. contents::
     :class: m-block m-default